 “They’ve been Home Depot-ized,” he said on the panel.
 Market makers must compete in areas such as labor, technology and the trading industry’s equivalent of “supply chain management,” he said.
 “If you’re going to compete, you’re going to have to compete against Home Depot, Wal-Mart, Lowe’s.
 It’s either scale or death.”

-Stocks with smaller market values have become less liquid, or easy to trade, Joseph Ricciardi, a managing director in Knight (KCG) Capital Group Inc.’s market-making unit, said on the panel.
+Stocks with smaller market values have become less liquid, or easy to trade, Joseph Ricciardi, a managing director in Knight (KCG:US) Capital Group Inc.’s market-making unit, said on the panel.
 Knight, one of the largest U.S. market makers for securities listed on exchanges and those unavailable on those markets, is a so-called designated market maker at the NYSE.